• Home

 2. Identify Inner Resistance

-Use: Invite the client to select a card that doesn't sit well with them.
+Use: Invite you to select a card that doesn't sit well with them.

 Prompt: